 Milk.
 You'll need a couple of tablespoons of milk to loosen the mixture.
 Dairy free or dairy milk will both be fine.
 You could also use orange or apple juice if you prefer.

 Blackberries.
-Either frozen or fresh fruit work in these blackberry oatmeal muffins.
-You don't even need to defrost the fruit.
+Either frozen or fresh fruit works in these blackberry oatmeal muffins.
+If using frozen, you don't even need to defrost the fruit.
 I used wild blackberries which are quite small - if your blackberries are huge, cut them in half so that the muffins are easier to eat.
-Of course, you could also use another fruit such as raspberries or blueberries.

 Cinnamon is optional, but adds extra sweetness.
 If you don't like cinnamon, you could use half a teaspoon of vanilla extract.

-How to make oatmeal muffins
+How to make blackberry muffins with oatmeal

 Add the oats to the bowl of a food processor and blitz until they fine but not completely powdery.